HALLOWEEN… the perfect time of year to cast a spell! Of the SWEETEST kind of course. 😉

 I ordered the CANDY marquee letters on Amazon.
 (I went back and forth on which word to light up in marquee letters for this party, but figured “candy” could be used for other occasions beyond Halloween, too!)

 This mini candy display was super easy – and very well received!
 The labels made ALL the difference too.
 The jars looked so much more fun once they were on!
-(Again, you can download them for free in the full party post.)
+(Again, you can find all of these printables in Design Hero.)

 Kids always get excited about donuts, and powdered donut holes (or “Ghost Bites”) always *disappear* quick! 👻

 This battery-powered eyeball decoration also added an element of fun.
 It has a motion sensor, so when people would come up to the table it would pop open and “greet” them. 😉

 A couple more fun decor tips worth mentioning….

 The striped green and black “witch leg” vases are actually regular vases that I covered with striped tights.
 Just cut the feet off the tights and one pair will go a long way!
 You can cover anything with a cylinder shape.

 Floating witch hats and spooky draped fabric also made a big impact without breaking the bank.
 I used little clear 3M Command Wall Hooks to attach the fabric to various areas on the wall.
 (You can remove the hooks after the party without damaging your wall.)

 For lots more Modern Witch inspired ideas, make sure to check out the full party!